 Shop owner: “The police are on their way”

 Theif: “Forget it, you can have the bike then.”

 Me: “Of course I can have the bike, IT’S MY BIKE!!!”

 The thief then takes off.
 Two seconds later, by coincidence, a police van shows up.
 They ask me to hop in so they could drive around with me & try and spot the guy.

-My adrenaline is on overdrive, I am speaking faster than I ever had before and am elated that I managed to get my bike back.
-It was pretty surreal to be sitting in a police van with 6 police offers driving around my neighbourhood looking for this thief.
-I am astonished with how little I could recall about the thief, but told the police all I could remember.
+My adrenaline is in overdrive, I am speaking faster than I ever had before and am elated that I managed to get my bike back.
+It was pretty surreal to be sitting in a police van with 6 police officers driving around my neighbourhood looking for this thief.
+I am astonished by how little I could recall about the thief but told the police all I could remember.

 While we didn’t end up finding him, I did enjoy my impromptu ride along.
 I think the police enjoyed my story & were happy that I had recovered my property.

 That is where my story ends.
 I would like to thank the gentlemen outside of the Tescos who pointed me in the right direction, the shop owner who called 999, and the van full of police officers who were incredibly professional.

 In case you are wondering…the night concluded with some delicious salsa verde, cod, roasted potatoes, and copious amounts of wine.

 Update: After reading my story & ended up being interviewed and featured in the Hackney Gazzette!